corona-warn-app/cwa-website/blog/2021-05-02-cwa-2-1-schnelltests/index.md

 The app treats the rapid tests equally to the PCR tests.
 Users can warn their contacts in case of a **positive rapid test result** by sharing it via the app.
 Contacts will then receive a warning by their Corona-Warn-App about an exposure on one day with low risk (green card) or increased risk (red card).
 The app doesn’t show whether the warning was based on a rapid test or a PCR test.

-Although users' personal data is stored at the test sites so that staff can pass it on to the health department in case of a positive test, the Corona-Warn-App doesn’t safe personal data in accordance the decentralized approach.
+Although users' personal data is stored at the test sites so that staff can pass it on to the health department in case of a positive test, the Corona-Warn-App doesn’t save personal data in accordance with the decentralized approach.

 In case of a positive rapid test result, users should share their test result and take a PCR test to confirm or refute the result.
-In case of a positive PCR test, users should share this test result, too.
+In case of a positive PCR test, users should share this test result too.
 This will allow them to warn users they may have met after having shared the rapid test result but before they’ve gotten their PCR test result.
 However, if the **PCR test is negative**, they do not have the option to withdraw their positive rapid test and warning.

 <br></br>
 <center> <img src="./positive-test.png" title="Positive test result" style="align: center"></center>